Writing is really interesting. If properly crafted, a simple information can change the toughest situations.

 Remember, as you become a better writer, you can begin to skip some of these steps.

-The good news is, it doesn’t take time to become an expert writer.
-Secondly, all you need to become an expert is to write and write and write again; then, read and read and read brilliant articles (of other people) you come across.
+The good news is, it doesn't take time to become an expert writer.
+Secondly, all you need to become an expert is to write and write and write again; then, read and read and read brilliant articles (from other people) you come across.